chrisichris/yeti-maven-plugin/README.markdown

 	mvn -Dyeti-compile=false clean compile yeti:repl
 	....
-	yeti>-s.addMonitor "recompile" \(branche "load fullQualifiedNameOfModuleYourWorkOn");
+	yeti>-s.addMonitor "recompile" \(s.branche "load fullQualifiedNameOfModuleYourWorkOn");

 Here you first start the repl (note that the yeti sources are not compiled) and than you add a monitor to the shell.
-The monitor gets executed each time a source-file changes. "recompile" is the name of the monitor the montior itself is a function and this case `brachen "load fullQualifiedNameOfModuleYourWorkOn"` means that the load command will be executed in an extra seperated-repl.
+The monitor gets executed each time a source-file changes. "recompile" is the name of the monitor the montior itself is a function and in this case `s.branche "load fullQualifiedNameOfModuleYourWorkOn"` means that in a sperate repl the code given as string is executed.
+The load command will be executed in an extra seperated-repl.
 The command will load the module and compile it on the fly (each time you change the sources).

 To stop the monitor use `-s.showMonitors ()` this will print all current monitors with their name and id.
 Use the id